nikitabugrovsky/gemini-function-calling/README.md

 ## API Keys

-To run this script, you will need to set up two API keys as environment variables.
+To run this script, you will need to set up your Gemini API key as an environment variable.

 First, for the Gemini API, you'll need to set the `GEMINI_API_KEY`: